roytang/blog/content/quotes/tic.md

 ### 335

-<hunter> it's not like we can plan ahead of time when shit happens pag malapit na yung target
+&lt;hunter&gt; it's not like we can plan ahead of time when shit happens pag malapit na yung target

 ---

 ### 336

-<hunter> sino may sala
+&lt;hunter&gt; sino may sala

-<hunter> may sala kami sa bahay
+&lt;hunter&gt; may sala kami sa bahay

 ---

 ### 337

-(AM) renz: <hunter> they can prism me all they want
+(AM) renz: &lt;hunter&gt; they can prism me all they want

-<hunter> magpose pa ko
+&lt;hunter&gt; magpose pa ko

 ---